Steinberg groups as amalgams: Introduction

 (Language: we pass between Cartan matrices and Dynkin diagrams whenever convenient.
 The rank $\rk A$ of $A$ means the number of nodes of the Dynkin diagram. $A$ is called spherical if its Weyl group is finite; this is equivalent to every component of the Dynkin diagram being one of the classical $ABCDEFG$ diagrams. $A$ is called $k$-spherical if every subdiagram with${}\leq k$ nodes is spherical.)

 Our second ``definition'' of $\PSt_A(R)$ is the following theorem, giving a presentation for it.
 It is a restatement of theorem~\ref{thm-G-4-is-PSt}, whose proof occupies sections~\ref{sec-pre-Steinberg-group}--\ref{sec-step-3}.
+The proof relies on an understanding of root stabilizers under a certain extension of the Weyl group, which appears to be a new ingredient in Lie theory.
 To give the flavor of the result, the full presentation appears in table~\ref{tab-simply-laced-presentation} if $A$ is simply-laced without $A_1$ components.
 In this case we have $\PSt_A(R)=\St_A(R)$ by the previous theorem, so we get a new presentation for $\St_A(R)$.

 \FOOalign#1#2{#1=\mathrlap{#2}\kern120pt} \FOOtag#1{\rlap{\rm #1}\kern90pt}

 \begin{theorem}[Presentation of pre-Steinberg groups] For any commutative ring~$R$ and any generalized Cartan matrix $A$, $\PSt_A(R)$ has a presentation with generators $S_i$ and $X_i(t)$, where $i$ varies over the simple roots and $t$ varies over $R$, and relators \eqref{eq-def-of-What-Artin-relators}--\eqref{eq-collapse-to-PSt}. \end{theorem}